yuyang339/cs140e-21spr/labs/1-gpio/README.md

       pin 21 is connected to 3v (either directly, via an LED, or via a touch sensor or whatever other device you might want to try).

+   3. That you can forward the signal from one pi to another.
+      This requires the ability to run two pi's at once (as described in 0-blink).

+      Not everyone will be able to do this if you need to buy additional adaptors for your laptop --- make sure you can do this part very soon, since we need two pi's at once for networking.

 --------------------------------------------------------------------------
 ### Part 0.
 Background on how to think about the Broadcom document.